 The student and the Chair will work to identify and refine the problem to be studied and how the study will be conducted.
 As a thesis is a research study, the problem selected and methods chosen should reflect a rigorous approach to a valid research problem in the area of Library and Information Studies.
 Any method or combination of methods appropriate to research in the field-quantitative, qualitative, analytical, historical, evaluation-may be used.
 Early in the process, the student and Chair assemble the Thesis Committee.
 In addition to the Chair, the Thesis Committee must include at least two other members who meet the criteria specified in the Graduate School Policies.
 Three Committee members are typically recommended.
-Qualifications are listed on the <a href="https://doi.org/10.1001/jhesis.com/hosis.com/h responsible for approving a proposal and evaluating the Thesis itself (see below for a discussion of each of these).
+Qualifications are listed on the Thesis Committee Nomination Form.
+The Thesis Committee Nomination Form should be submitted as soon as the Committee has been determined, but it has to be submitted no later than the dates published by the Graduate School.
+Committee members are responsible for approving a proposal and evaluating the Thesis itself (see below for a discussion of each of these).